JuliaAstro/SkyCoords.jl/README.md

 julia> c2.l
 1.681404315278054

-# Note that FK5Coords is parameterized on equinox
+# FK5Coords is parameterized on equinox.
+# Equinox refers to Julian year and can be floating-point or integer
+# (though integer seems to be slightly faster)
 julia> convert(FK5Coords{2000}, c1)
 FK5Coords{2000}(1.1102233710147402e-7,4.411803426976326e-8)